 In this class we will examine how gender is "worn" on the female body.
-Adopting a feminist interdisciplinary approach, we will explore four major themes: the social construction of bodies and health, reproductive bodies, bodily modification practices, and bodies under threat (because of disease, disability, and difference).
+Adopting a feminist interdisciplinary approach, we will explore four major themes: the social construction of bodies and health, reproductive bodies, bodily modification practices, and bodies under threat (because of disease, disability, and difference), primarily in the United States.
 Throughout, we will examine how these topics are shaped by intersections of gender, race, class, and disability.
 We will also focus on the role of activism and policy changes in improving health for all people.